-1. Configure the NVMe Host to read the CAP.CSS register field (bits 37:44) of the NVMe Controller.
+- 1. Configure the NVMe Host to read the CAP.CSS register field (bits 37:44) of the NVMe Controller. - 2.
+Configure the NVMe host to retrieve the device under test version.

-1. Verify that Bit 37 of the CAP.CSS register field is set to '1' to indicate that the NVM Command Set is supported by the controller.
-Controllers that support the NVM Command Set shall set this bit even if bit 43 is set to '1'.
+- 1. Verify that Bit 37 of the CAP.CSS register field is set to '1' to indicate that the NVM Command Set is supported by the controller.
+Controllers that support the NVM Command Set shall set this bit even if bit 43 is set to '1'. - 2.
+If the version of the device under test is 2.0 or greater then verify that bit 7 of CSS is cleared to 0h.